Shubhamkashyap1601/Befunge/readme.md

 ## How to Use

-1. **Open the Interpreter**:
-   - Launch the interpreter with the following command:

-    ```bash
-    java befunge.Interpreter.HomeGUI
-    ```

-2. **Load a Befunge Program**: Use the GUI interface to open and load a Befunge program file.
+1. **Load a Befunge Program**: Use the GUI interface to open and load a Befunge program file.

-3. **Execute the Program**: Use the provided controls to step through the execution and view the visual stack representation.
+2. **Execute the Program**: Use the provided controls to step through the execution and view the visual stack representation.

 ## Images